endless-sky/endless-sky-wiki/PlayersManual.md

 If you succeed in capturing a ship, some of your crew members must transfer over to it in order to pilot it.
 That means, in particular, that you cannot capture a ship if you only have one crew member left (i.e. yourself).
 If a ship has fewer than its minimum required crew, it can still fly, but its controls will intermittently become unresponsive.
 For example, a ship that requires 5 crew and only has 3 will only respond to controls 60% of the time, which can make it difficult for that ship to land or to fight.

 The newly captured ship will be repaired just enough that it is no longer disabled.
 A hit from any weapon will be enough to disable it again, so you will need to avoid combat until its shields have a chance to recharge.

-If any of your crew members are killed while trying to capture a ship, you will owe &ldquo;death benefits&rdquo; to their families to compensate them for their loss (because asking your crew to fight hand to hand is more than they signed up for).
-The way death benefits are resolved is that you, as the captain, get two shares in the value of the ship, and each of the bereaved families gets one share.
-So, if you lose one crew member, you pay their family 1/3 of the captured ship&rsquo;s cost; if you lose 8 crew members, you will owe their families 80% of the cost.
-This means that capturing a ship always earns you a profit, but the profit is much smaller if you lose crew members in the process.

 If a friendly ship is disabled, you can board it to repair it just enough so that it can fly again.
 And if your own ship is disabled, you can hail a friendly ship and ask it to repair you.